US Navy helicopters fire at Yemen's Houthi rebels and kill several in latest Red Sea shipping attack | Law-Order

 - Lebanon

-The US military said on Sunday that its forces opened fire on Houthi rebels after they attacked a cargo ship in the Red Sea, killing several of them in an escalation of the maritime conflict linked to the war in Gaza.
+The US military said Sunday that its forces opened fire on Houthi rebels after they attacked a cargo ship in the Red Sea, killing several of them in an escalation of the maritime conflict linked to the war in Gaza.
+"We're going to act in a self-defence going forward," a White House official said.

 "The US Navy helicopters returned fire in self-defence," sinking three of the four boats and killing the people on board while the fourth boat fled the area, the US Central Command said.
 No harm to US personnel or equipment, or casualties from the cargo ship, were reported.